ccloli/DNSProxy/README.md

 sub.stu.def.com   # but will include `sub.stu.def.com` again
 ```

-## Extend
+## Extra

 ### Create custom parser

 You can create your custom parser to add support of any type rule file.

-To create a custom parser, you only need to write a constructor function, that its instances have a `parse()` method to parse rule file and a `test()` method to detect if the domain follow the rules.
+To create a custom parser, you only need to write a constructor function, that its instances have a `init()` method to initialize the parser, and a `test()` method to detect if the domain follow the rules.

 You can check `parsers/` folder to get some examples and ideas.
 Here is an template that uses ES6 class to create a custom type `example`: